▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Consistent and clear communication, as well as some experience with dogs are necessary for the education of a Korea Jindo Dog.
 The docile dog is not only characterized by its intelligence, but also for its primitive behavior and great independence, that you must direct in a controlled way.

 As the leader of the pack it is your task to make it clear to him that you know for sure and with confidence where to go..
 The Korea Jindo Dog quickly use uncertainties and exceptions to take the helm himself.
-However, never confuse strong and confident leadership with toughness, as this could destabilize the Korea Jindo Dog and not just destroy educational successes, but also lastingly disturb the bond between you and your partner.
+But, never confuse strong and confident leadership with toughness, as this could destabilize the Korea Jindo Dog and not just destroy educational successes, but also lastingly disturb the bond between you and your partner.

 A dog school is a recommended opportunity to introduce the Korea Jindo Dog to other dogs of the same species and to further socialize them.